 The Liberty Township Patrol Division is commanded by Lt.
-Morgan Dallman and operates from their substation at 6400 Princeton Road.
-Two sergeants supervise eighteen deputies serving the township.
+Morgan Dallman and operates from their substation at 7162 Liberty Centre Drive, Suite A. Two sergeants supervise eighteen deputies serving the township.

 Liberty Township is located in the east-central part of the county, north of West Chester Township and south of the City of Monroe.
 The Sheriff’s Office provides contracted law enforcement services to Liberty Township’s twenty-eight square miles and over 37,000 residents.